Carbohydrate Foods and Health

 “Fat and inflammation that is destroying the body’s ability of utilize sugar safely”?
 That description is a long way from the public’s general understanding of someone’s problem with “blood sugar,” excess weight, or type-2 diabetes.

-• Eliminating the refined carbs is indeed the first step to improving this disease-making condition, but all excessive and addictive SAD calories — the inflammatory added oil, carbs, and protein — are an American health crisis, not simply “sugar.”
+Eliminating the refined carbs is indeed the first step to improving this disease-making condition, but all excessive and addictive SAD calories — the inflammatory added oil, carbs, and protein — are an American health crisis, not simply “sugar.”

-Moreover, you can be metabolically sick and not be fat, but various estimates suggest that at least three-quarters of those with protruding bellies and apple-shaped torsos are metabolically sick.
+Moreover, you can be metabolically sick and not be fat, but various estimates suggest that at least three-quarters of those with protruding bellies and apple-shaped torsos are metabolically unwell.
 Liver fat and insulin receptors disabled by fat (insulin resistance) is the subject of the page Insulin and Metabolic Disease.